10 Must-See Northland Attractions: Photo Locations in New Zealand

 Treaty House Waitangi

 The Treaty House.
-The room on the right was where they wrote the Treaty.
+The room on the right was where the Treaty was written.

 The Cream Trip, Bay of Islands